restorer/zame-haxe-particles/README.md

 You can use this renderer, it fast, but ugly.

-P.S.
-Old drawTiles API in OpenFL 3 is much faster.

 **Sprites**

 Work well for flash, work very slow for other targets (http://community.openfl.org/t/openfl-4-sprites-and-or-haxe-3-3-slow-as-hell/8132).